Patrick Stayton, Institute Director

 Stayton was named director of the Molecular Engineering and Sciences Institute in October 2011.

-Overney received his M.S. in Theoretical Physics and Ph.D. in Physics from the University of Basel in Switzerland and completed postdoctoral fellowships at both the Tokyo Institute of Technology and in Nanotechnology/Polymers at Exxon R&D. He joined the faculty of the University of Washington in 1996.
+Luscombe received her M.A. and Ph.D. in Chemistry from the University of Cambridge, UK and completed a postdoctoral fellowship at University of California, Berkeley.
+She joined the faculty of the University of Washington in 2006.